LeonEricsson/leonericsson.github.io/blog/2025-04-26-conceptsoftransformers.md

 ![](/images/featureoverlap.png)

-**De-tokenization layers.** The early layers of a language model are involved in mapping the atrificial structure of tokens to a more natural semantically meaningful representation.
+**De-tokenization layers.** The early layers of a language model are involved in mapping the artificial structure of tokens to a more natural semantically meaningful representation.
 Many early neurons respond to multi-token words or compound words.

 **Re-tokenization layers**.
 In reverse, the final layers of language models mediate conversion of words or contextualized tokens back into literal tokens of the vocabulary.
 There are neurons which convert or dictate a representation of the word into constituent tokens one by one for output.

+This is why depth is important.
+This coincides with the token energy discussion seen before where the overall latent vector is mostly orthogonal to the token space throughout the early -> middle layers.
+While the features represented in the middle layers are multilingual they are mostly aligned with english as a result of biased pretraining.
+English is privileged in a way where the default output is English but the representation space is large, even though English is privileged doesn't mean models think in English.